Roger Conant, Peacemaker

 Blessed are the peacemakers: for they shall be called the children of God. – Mathew Chapter 9, verse 5

 Of all the important Puritan forbearers of 17th century New England, none is more undeservingly unknown than Roger Conant.
 Or if he is known, no one is more unjustly misunderstood in the popular imagination.
-A kind man, he was the first Englishman to bring to North America the virtues that became the bedrock of our great democratic experiment: Patience, Humility, Tolerance, Compromise and Civil Discourse.

 Books, Websites, Blogs and Articles about Roger